Our Children Deserve Better: This Term, the US Supreme Court Can Help

 On June 24, the Supreme Court made waves when it granted a petition to hear United States v.
 Skrmetti.
 This high-stakes case deals with whether the state of Tennessee has the legal authority to protect children from experimental drugs and procedures to make children appear as the opposite sex.

 The issue of gender dysphoria is a particularly emotional discussion, but activist groups and professionals with large financial interests continue to push these harmful practices, even when science stands strongly against their arguments.
-Even the World Professional Association for Transgender Health, which purports to set the medical standards for treating gender dysphoria, has admitted that the overwhelming majority of pre-pubertal children experiencing gender dysphoria naturally develop out of it as they mature—provided no one intervenes.
+Even the World Professional Association for Transgender Health, which purports to set the medical standards for treating gender dysphoria, has admitted that the overwhelming majority of pre-pubertal children experiencing gender dysphoria naturally develop out of it as they mature—provided that no one intervenes.

 Alliance Defending Freedom (ADF), where I serve as vice president of appellate advocacy, is filing a friend-of-the-court brief in support of Tennessee.
 States are right to pass laws to keep doctors from harming children.
 This case could bring us one step closer to that goal.

 A week after the Supreme Court granted the petition in Skrmetti, it agreed to hear another controversial case in Free Speech Coalition v.
 Paxton.
 In this case, a coalition dubbing itself as defenders of “free speech”—and represented by the ACLU—is fighting a Texas law that they say is “burdening adults’ access to protected speech.”
-But the law the coalition is fighting merely requires age verification to view pornography online.
+But the law that the coalition is fighting merely requires age verification to view pornography online.

-It’s well-established that the government can restrict the provision of explicit content to children.
-Pornography, once only available through printed materials and seedy back-alley theaters, is now available to anyone, including children, with a few taps on a device in their pocket.
+It’s well established that the government can restrict the provision of explicit content to children.
+Pornography, once available only through printed materials and seedy back-alley theaters, is now available to anyone, including children, with a few taps on a device in their pocket.
 The results are devastating, as an addictive substance that rewires the brain is in the hands of easily impressionable and developing minds, resulting in stunted sexual ideals, greater proclivity toward harassment, unrealistic relational standards, and depression.

 Pornography is a billion-dollar industry that doesn’t seem to mind who accesses and produces content as long as the traffic keeps flowing—or until they get caught.
 Texas’s law is a reasonable step to protect children from the harms of pornography.
-Yet adults (who wouldn’t even be stopped by the law) are fighting that simple age verification step.
+Yet adults (who wouldn’t even be stopped by the law) are fighting that simple age-verification step.
 ADF plans to file a brief supporting Texas in its quest to protect children from harmful materials.

-The high court is also considering whether to hear two other cases dealing with one issue: whether states can ensure sports teams are assigned based on sex.
+The high court is also considering whether to hear two other cases dealing with one issue: whether states can ensure that sports teams are assigned based on sex.
 When it was passed in 1972, Title IX helped to ensure that women had access to fair and safe competition by designating separate sports for girls in school.

 In Drummond v.
 Oklahoma Statewide Charter School Board, the Oklahoma attorney general sued the state charter school board for allowing St. Isidore of Seville Catholic Virtual School to receive benefits available to other charter schools, simply because St. Isidore is a religious institution.